emilyc8685/sep10-freedom-project/blog/entry02.md

 To find some softwares and hardware that was created in my topic I first googled "Education softwares" I got a lot of results of common softwares like Google Classroom and Kahoot.
 Instead I searched "unique educational softwares/apps" and "unique educational gadgets/hardware which helped me get the results I wanted.

 ## Engineering Design Process (EDP)
-Im on my second stage of the engineering design process which is to reasecrh the problem about my topic, eduaction.
+I'm on my second stage of the engineering design process which is to research the problem about my topic, education.
 One problem I found while researching is how distracting technology can be for students.
 Social media and video games can be distracting and unmotivate students to learn more.
-While reasearching I found some softwares and hardwares that can movtivate students to learn from and stay engaged in.
+While researching I found some softwares and hardwares that can motivate students to learn from and stay engaged in.

 ## Skills
 #### Note-taking
 I learned how to take notes better by summarizing and prioritizing information I reserached.
 By summarizing information it made my notes more understandable and helped me process the information I researched.
-Prioritizing the information I proccessed made it easier to capture the main idea and not unneccesary deatils that wouldnt help me.
+Prioritizing the information I processed made it easier to capture the main idea and not unnecessary details that wouldn't help me.

 #### How to google
-Ive learn how to google better while researching about eduactional software I got results I didn't want such as google classroom and kahoot which were software that most people know.
+I've learned how to google better while researching about eduactional softwares.
+I got results I didn't want such as google classroom and kahoot which were software that most people know.
 Instead I used keywords like unique that helped me find softwares that most people dont know about and got me the results I wanted.

 [Previous](entry01.md) | [Next](entry03.md)